Quantifying uncertainty in high-throughput density functional theory: a comparison of AFLOW, Materials Project, and OQMD: Example Physical Information Files (PIFs)

 \textit{Total magnetization:} While MRAD values in the MP-OQMD comparison are generally small ($<5$\%), some material classes show much higher MRAD values, especially in comparisons with AFLOW.
-As in the case of band gap values, we find these comparisons to be influenced by pseudopotential choice (of rare-earth elements in particular), GGA+\textit{U}, or both (e.g., the ``Metalloid'' and ``Rare-Earth'' material classes in the AFLOW-OQMD comparisons, ``Intermetallic'' and ``Metallic'' classes in the AFLOW-MP and AFLOW-OQMD comparisons).
-We note that some other material classes show high MRAD values, e.g., ``Element'', ``Binary'', ``Ternary'', ``Tetragonal'', ``Hexagonal'', and ``Cubic'' (up to MRAD values up to $\sim$50\%) due to, upon further examination, the parameter choices discussed above rather than due to number of components in the compound or crystal symmetry. \\
+As in the case of band gap values, we find these comparisons to be influenced by pseudopotential choice (of rare-earth elements in particular, e.g., Nd, Nd\_3, Nd\_3 in AFLOW, MP, and OQMD, respectively; see Figures S10 and S14), choice of using GGA or GGA+\textit{U} (e.g., MRAD of up to $\sim$40\% in AFLOW-OQMD comparisons for the ``Disagree on GGA/GGA+\textit{U}'' class), or both (e.g., the ``Metalloid'' and ``Rare-Earth'' material classes in the AFLOW-OQMD comparisons, ``Intermetallic'' and ``Metallic'' classes in the AFLOW-MP and AFLOW-OQMD comparisons).
+We note that some other material classes show high MRAD values, e.g., ``Element'', ``Binary'', ``Ternary'', ``Tetragonal'', ``Hexagonal'', and ``Cubic'' (up to MRAD values up to $\sim$50\%) due to, upon further examination, the parameter choices discussed above rather than due to number of components in the compound or crystal symmetry.

-Finally, we investigated whether our results hold on a larger comparison set generated by linking very similar ICSD entries by using the crystal structure matching algorithm employed by the Materials Project (see Section~II in the Supplementary Information).
-While some of the quantitative metrics we report varied by a few percent in the expanded comparison, the overall conclusions remain unchanged.
+Finally, we note that while our scheme of constructing a set of comparable records across pairs of databases (by matching ICSD IDs exactly) ensures comparisons between the same initial crystal structures, it excludes a number of experimentally well-studied materials with multiple ICSD entries associated with them.
+We investigated whether this ``bias away from well-studied materials'' affects our results by using a larger comparison set constructed by linking very similar ICSD entries using the crystal structure matching algorithm employed by the Materials Project (see Section~S-II in the SI).
+While some of the quantitative metrics we report varied by a few percent in the expanded comparison, the overall conclusions remain unchanged (see Tables S-XI, S-XII, and Figures S15--S18 in the SI), consistent with recent findings~\cite{matcor-2021}.